Do You Need a Real Estate Agent for New Construction?

 How does a real estate agent help with new construction?

-Anything an agent can do for a traditional real estate transaction, they can do for a new construction home transaction.
-This includes:
+Anything an agent can do in a traditional real estate transaction, they can do for a new construction home transaction.
+This includes finding property, advising on price, and negotiating on your behalf.

 🏠 Finding the right builder

-Agents with new construction or presale experience may know which local builders are the best to work with and can help you avoid builders or developers with bad business practices.
+Agents with new construction or presale experience may know which local builders are the best to work with, and they can help you avoid builders or developers with bad business practices.

 Some builders might not be forthright about where they get their construction materials.
 Others could gloss over important legal details or avenues of accountability in your sales contract, like your limited warranty.